How Organizational Culture can serve First Nations in the long run.

 They can recognize that unless they address the culture of incessant competing demands, there will always be political pressure to do everything at once.

 But here’s what we know about momentum: the ability to solve problems that matter is extremely motivating to people.
-That’s why they’re willing to work to burnout – even if they don’t accomplish the goal.
-But people need two other things: the skills and tools to become very good at what they do; and the authority to make decisions.
-They need room to breathe and do what they do, well.
+That’s why we’re willing to work to burnout – even if we don’t accomplish the goal.
+But people need two other things: the skills and tools to become very good at what we do; and the authority to make decisions.
+We all need room to breathe and do what we do, well.

 A culture change toward a healthy, respected, protected workforce, moving toward a limited number of specific priorities is the way to gain some much-needed, sustained momentum.